Sam9875/Egocentric-VIsion-/README.md

 # Egocentric-VIsion-
-Egocentric with vslnet and vslbase (Glove architecture/Bert)
+Egocentric with vslnet and vslbase (Glove/Bert)